3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 ### Why?

-In a typical Rails app the user interacts with data through some combination of links, forms, and Javascript.
+In a typical Rails app the user interacts with data through some combination of links, forms, and JavaScript.

 ![Typical Rails](../images/request-normal.png)

-In an React-on-Rails app the user interacts with data just through Javascript.
+In a React-on-Rails app the user interacts with data just through JavaScript.

 ![React and Rails](../images/request-react.png)